vincentsmuda/meal/readme.md

 * styles.scss
 * scripts.js

-So when you run the `$ meal make news card`, meal will look for the card directory in your defined templates folder.
+When you run the `$ meal make news card`, meal will look for the card directory in your defined templates folder.
 From there it will copy over the contents respectively and create new component files as per the paths in your meal.json.

 Before writing the new files, meal searches and replaces any occurence of the keyword (case sensative) COMPONENT with the defined component name.
 For example the following will grab the contents of the files within the card directory.